Research Prototype Authentication

 Client

 The client generates a 16-byte random salt using crypto.getRandomValues.
 Argon2id is then run in-browser via WebAssembly with parameters at or above the enforced floor (t ≥ 3, m ≥ 65 536 KB).
-The result is the full encoded string — including the parameters and base64-encoded hash — which is used as the circuit witness.
+The result is the full encoded string — including the parameters and base64-encoded hash — which is used to derive the MiMC witness.
+That encoded string is not stored, but it is request-scoped credential material while verification is happening.

 Argon2id execution